50054-cdpa/notes/fp_scala_poly.md

 printAsJSON(myTeam)
 ```

-Type class enables us to develop modular and resusable codes.
+Type classes enable us to develop modular and resusable code.
 It is related to a topic of *Generic Programming*.
 In computer programming, generic programming refers to the coding approach which an instance of code is written once and used for many different types/instances of values/objects.

-In the next few section, we consider some common patterns in FP that are promoting generic programming.
+In the next few section, we consider some common patterns in FP that promote generic programming.

 ## Functor